-4. Camplux 10L Outdoor Portable PG Tankless Water Heater
+4. Camplux 10L Outdoor Portable Propane Tankless Water Heater

 If you enjoy outdoor life — camping, boating, or a sunny day in the garden — this unit might be for you.
 Camplux designed this boiler as a portable water heater.
 It basically consists of the “tank,” a pipe for inlet water, and a hose connected to a showerhead.